 There are also dwarf varieties, such as Bush Pickle Hybrid, that grow to only about 18 inches (46 cm.) in length, perfect for the container gardener.

 Cucumbers, pickling or otherwise, are prodigious producers.
 Pickling cucumbers should be ready to harvest between 50 and 65 days from planting and can be picked over the course of a several weeks.

 Growing pickling cucumber plants is just like growing other types of cucumber.
 They prefer a soil pH of 5.5, well-drained soil, and lots of nitrogen.

-Because cucumbers are heavy feeders, give them a fertilizer that is high in nitrogen.
+Since cucumbers are heavy feeders, give them a fertilizer that is high in nitrogen.
 Once the plants begin to bloom, switch over to a balanced fertilizer.
 Side dressing and regular fertilization will go a long way towards fostering a burgeoning crop.

 Keep the plants watered.
 Stick your finger into the soil each day.
-If the soil is dry, give the plants a long deep watering.
+If the soil is dry, give the plants a long, deep watering.
 Cucumbers are made up primarily of water, so consistent irrigation is important for crisp juicy fruit.